pgaskin/kobopatch-patches/src/versions/4.17.13694/patches.md

 - jackie_w / Custom menubar - reduce height by 33% - doesn't do what it used to, not needed for the reader view anymore (jackie_w *might* make another)
 - jackie_w / Custom menubar - reduce height by 50% - doesn't do what it used to, not needed for the reader view anymore (jackie_w *might* make another)
 - GeoffR / Custom reading footer style - doesn't apply to new reader view (would need to be rewritten), and it's not really needed anymore
+- GeoffR / Disable reading footer - no effect on new reader view.

 ### Cleaned up